-• Samart Corporation Pcl. ("SAMART")
+Samart Corporation Pcl. ("SAMART")

 Providing Direct Coding Service for printing a two-dimensional image code with encryption for security by using the special secured anti-counterfeiting ink on the product's packaging at the production line in the factory.
 This code can be read by a dedicated inspection device to retrieve product information from the database system including being able to confirm the authenticity of the code.
-Which is currently providing a one-stop outsourcing service for "Improvement of Efficiency in Excise Tax Management for Domestic Beer Project" of the Excise Department, value 8,032.5 million baht, over contract period of 7 years.
+Which is currently providing a one-stop outsourcing service for "Improvement of Efficiency in Excise Tax Management for Domestic Beer Project" of the Excise Department, value Baht 8,032.5 million, over contract period of 7 years.
 The project's objective is to use the Direct Coding as the Excise's tax payment mark for beer produced from 10 large beer factories in Thailand and sold within the country.
-Starting service since May 1, 2022, with revenue between January - December 2023, totaling baht 889.2 million.
-Moreover, the Company had revenue from other services totaling baht 0.5 million as total revrnue baht 889.7 million, representing approximately 8.8% of the Group's total revenue.
+Starting service since May 1, 2022, with revenue between January - December 2024, totaling baht 963.4 million.
+Moreover, the Company had revenue from other services totaling baht 30.4 million as total revenue baht 993.8 million, representing approximately 9.9 percent of the Group's total revenue.

 The Direct Coding Service requires specific technology, expertise and experience.
 There are few services providers and competition in the market.
-However, the income of the project depends on volume of the codes printed on actual bottles and cans of beer produced from 9 large domestic beer factories.
+However, the income of the project depends on volume of the codes printed on actual bottles and cans of beer produced from 10 large domestic beer factories.
 The beer production volume has varied according to the domestic beer consumption demand which have both positive and negative impacts from many factors such as government policies, tourism, and various festivals, etc. In the future, we have an opportunity to apply this technology for other products of the Excise Department to expand the business further.